 Sautéed Kale with Smoked Paprika

-My father made this kale for us last night, from a recipe in an old issue of Bon Appetit.
+My father made this kale for us last night, from a Deborah Madison recipe in Bon Appetit.
 It was so good (truly, the best kale I’ve ever eaten, ever), not only did I take more than my fair share, I insisted that he make them again today, for lunch, so I could eat even more and try to take a good photo.
 (Thanks dad!)

 Kale tends to collect dirt in the leaf wrinkles, so rinse carefully before using.
 To prep, cut the leaf away from the center rib and stem of each leaf.
 Discard stems and center ribs.

 - 1 lb fresh kale, carefully rinsed, stems and center ribs cut away and discarded, leaves coarsely chopped

 - 1 medium onion, chopped (about 1 cup)

 - 1/2 teaspoon smoked paprika (also sold as Pimenton), sweet or hot

 1 Blanch the kale: Bring a large pot (4 qts) of water to a boil.
 Add a Tablespoon of salt to the water.
 Add the chopped kale.
 Cook until wilted, about 5 minutes.
 Drain and set aside.